Choosing a Wheelchair Accessible Vehicle

 No. Due to the volume of vehicles we buy each year, we receive fleet discounts from the manufacturers we work with which means we can offer you a better price selling the vehicle and the conversion together.

-All our brochures are available to review online by selecting the vehicle you are interested in and then clicking on the 'Download PDF Brochure' button.
+All our brochures are available to review online by selecting the vehicle you are interested in and then clicking on the 'Download Brochure' button.
 If you want to receive a postal copy, please call 01924 442386 or complete the online enquiry form by clicking here.

 Paying for your Wheelchair Accessible Vehicle